 Victims of Crime: Call 112 for emergency assistance or to report a crime to local authorities.
 Call 02-397-4114 to contact the U.S. Embassy.
 We can:

-Sexual Assault: In 2017-2018, the Embassy received several reports of sexual assault from U.S. citizens.
+Sexual Assault: The Embassy regularly receives reports of sexual assault from U.S. citizens.
 Most cases involved young women assaulted by acquaintances they met on social media, dating, or messaging apps.
 Alcohol is often involved, and Korea’s low overall crime can create a false sense of security.
 Specialized hospital units and police are available in South Korea to assist victims, however services in English and responsiveness to the crime are not always consistent.
 In general, sex crimes are not punished as harshly in South Korea as in the United States and the road to prosecution is a challenging one for victims.

 Lost or Stolen Passports: If your passport is stolen, file a report at the nearest police station.